cassamajor/xcnf/examples/trace-kills/README.md

 sudo ./ebpf &
 ```

-Create a new `bash` process that we will kill, and observe the logged output:
+Create a new `bash` process in the background, kill the process, then observe the logged output:
 ```shell
 bash &
 pid2kill=$!